creativenull/projectcmd.nvim/README.md

 }
 ```

-It's a better practice to create an enviroment variable and keep the key there, so it's not specific to your init file.
+It's a better practice to create an environment variable and keep the key there, so it's not specific to your init file.

 ```lua
 -- init.lua